Value Creation Definition, Model, Principles, Importance & Steps

-1. Value Creation is the Bedrock of Any Successful Business
+1. Value Creation is the Bedrock of Any Business Success

 Before you start any business activity, you should always have the customers in mind.
 The question you should seek to answer is how best can you help the customers?
 This helps you make the right choices regarding the activities, products, or services you should provide for the customers.

-Investors and other stakeholders are also crucial for the success of every business.
-To sustain a business and continue to serve customers with valuable products and services, a business must be able to attract investors, make profits, and keep the confidence of its stakeholders.
+Investors and other stakeholders are also crucial for the success of every business, To sustain a business and continue to serve customers with valuable products & services, a business must be able to attract investors, make profits, and keep the confidence of its stakeholders.
 However, there can be only one primary value focus, and that is the customer.
 Everything else follows from that.

-As seasons are changing, so are the customer wants, needs, and aspirations.
+As seasons are changing, so are the customer’s wants, needs, and aspirations.
 Therefore, businesses must position themselves to identify, track and respond to these changes.
-This often means giving greater decision-making power to customer-facing employees to create value-based products and services for the customers consistently.
+This often means giving greater decision-making power to customer-facing employees to create value-based products & services for the customers consistently.

 The functional aspect of customer value creation is provable using different business modeling such as Return on Investment.
 The emotional aspects will be validated and proven through your brand identity.
-For customers to become loyal to your brand, you need to have years of track records and proof of providing valuable products and services.
+For customer loyalty to your brand, you need to have years of track records and proof of providing valuable products & services.

 How is the Economic Value Created, and What Does It Do?